 European industries play a key role in the implementation of the EU's climate goals, digital compass goals, security of supply and global technology leadership goals that build European success story.
 The EU has fallen behind its own 2030 target for RDI intensity (3% of GDP) and China has already overtaken the EU.
-At the same time, changes in the global operating environment further emphasize the importance of RDI investments.
+Changes in the global operating environment further emphasize the importance of RDI investments.
 At turbulent times, the EU funding must face a renewal.
 The greatest share of the budget (agricultural and cohesive funds) needs to weigh down for the EU to function fully.